p2panda/handbook/website/docs/02-organising-data/queries.md

 - clients can publish entries
     - before that, clients can retrieve parameters required for encoding entries if they can't compute them independently
-- clients can retrieve materialised documents and document views of a given schema
+- clients can retrieve materialised [documents][documents] of a given schema
-    - _documents can be filtered by individual fields_
+    - documents can be filtered by individual fields
-    - _linked documents can be retrieved_
+    - linked documents can be retrieved
-    - _documents can be sorted by arbitrary fields_
+    - documents can be sorted by arbitrary fields
-    - _documents can be sorted by self-referential orderings_
+    - documents can be sorted by self-referential orderings
+    - documents can be queried by `document_view_id` in order to receive a [documents][view] onto it's data at a specific materialised state

 ### Publishing Entries